Cleanup of oil-fouled California beach could take months

 Park officials said both beaches, popular seaside camping destinations, would remain closed to the public through the Memorial Day holiday weekend and into next week.

-Kira Redmond, head of conservation organisation Santa Barbara Channelkeeper, said her group found another stretch of shoreline between Refugio and El Capitan beaches "covered in oil" on Wednesday.
+Kira Redmond, head of conservation organization Santa Barbara Channelkeeper, said her group found another stretch of shoreline between Refugio and El Capitan beaches "covered in oil" on Wednesday.

 She described "massive, thick mats of it, far worse than what I saw on Refugio or El Capitan."